NGSEP/NGSEPcore/README.txt

 java -jar NGSEPcore.jar FindVariants -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 -knownVariants <VARS_FILE> <REFERENCE> <INPUT_FILE> <OUTPUT_PREFIX>

-where SVS_FILE is the file with structural variation for the sample obtained during the first run of the variants detector, and VARS_FILE is the output file obtained in the first step of the merging process.
+where VARS_FILE is the output file obtained in the first step of the merging process.
 At the end, this will produce a second set of vcf files which will differ from the first set in the sense that they will include calls to the reference allele.
 The third step is to join these new vcf files using the following command:

-USAGE:

 java -jar NGSEPcore.jar MergeVCF <SEQUENCE_NAMES_FILE> <GENOTYPED_VARIANTS_FILE>*

 This command will write to standard output the final vcf file with the genotype calls for each variant on each sample.

-For organisms with small genomes, a VCF for the whole genome can be generated for each sample using the option -genotypeAll in the variants detector.
-Then, only the third step will be needed to mix the VCF files generated in this mode.

 -------------------
 Filtering VCF files